OmnipresentSupergalacticOneness/OmnipresentSupergalacticOneness.github.io/index.md

 layout: home
 ---

-An application to help with Csaba's spiritual journey.
+An application based on TrivialGame sample.